 I’d love to hear from you!
 Let me know your suggestions for topics and guests – and let me know how music enhances your life – at email@example.com.

 Ep.
-56: How do artists and songwriters get paid when I stream their song or hear it played in a store?
+80: How do Rihanna and other artists get paid for their concerts or recorded performances?
 With Songtrust’s Anna Bond